CraftRTL: High-quality Synthetic Data Generation for Verilog Code Models with Correct-by-Construction Non-Textual Representations and Targeted Code Repair: Discussions

 \section{Discussions}

 In this work, we refer to \textit{synthetic data generation} as methods of using large language models (LLMs) in data generation.
 While our approach—ensuring correctness through correct-by-construction—could also be considered ``synthetic'' and resembles methods explored in works like AlphaGeometry~\citep{trinh2024solving}, our problems are much simpler and on a smaller scale.
 Our observations about the variability of models on specific problems align with the findings of ~\cite{meta2024llama3}, where ``\textit{the model knows how to produce the right answer, but it does not know how to select it}.''
 Instead of striving for absolute data correctness, preference learning~\citep{rafailov2024direct, ethayarajh2024kto} or reinforcement learning~\citep{bai2022training, le2022coderlmasteringcodegeneration}, we generate targeted repair data by analyzing errors and re-create such scenarios by injecting similar errors into open-source code, somewhat analogous to how humans consolidate memories during sleep by integrating new information with past experiences~\citep{WALKER2004121, stickgold2005sleep}.
+Further discussions on the generalizability and broader impact of our work are provided in~\Cref{sec:appendix_discussion}.